fw4spl-org/fw4spl-doc/Introduction/src/fw4spl-ar.rst

-Ex01VideoTracking                Basic marker tracking on a video Ex02TimeLine                     Basic producer-consumer pattern sample with timeLine data Ex03Igtl                         Example of some of the *openIGTLink* features
+Ex01VideoTracking                Basic marker tracking on a video Ex02TimeLine                     Basic producer-consumer pattern sample with timeLine data Ex03Igtl                         Example of some of the *openIGTLink* features Ex04SimpleAR					 Example of AR using a given transform matrix to register a mesh on a camera view
 ==============================  ================================================================